 Tomatillos are the fruit of a plant in the Nightshade family and a staple in Mexican dishes.
-Even though they look similar to a green tomato, they are from an entirely different plant that is actually called a tomatillo plant.
+Even though they look similar to green tomatoes, they are from an entirely different plant that is actually called a tomatillo plant.
 Also known as the Mexican husk tomato, these small, green fruits have a lot of heritage – they’ve been cultivated since pre-Colombian times.
-They are an essential ingredient in many famous Mexican dishes, including fresh salsa, chile verde, salsa verde, green sauce, and enchiladas.
+They are essential in many famous Mexican dishes, including fresh salsa, chile verde, salsa verde, green sauce, and enchiladas.

-Tomatillos have a bright, lemony flavor that complements spiced foods perfectly, and they can be cooked alongside other grilled items.
+Tomatillos have a bright, lemony flavor that complements spiced foods perfectly and can be cooked alongside other grilled items.
 Adding them to stews and chilis also provides a nice hit of flavor to the dish.
 They also make delicious salsa!

 Unlike most fruits, tomatillos have the most flavor when they are green and unripe.
 Choose one that is green, firm (but not rock-hard), dry, and lightly attached to the husk.
 Avoid a ripe tomatillo that is yellow, soft, or sticky.
-Though the husk can be split open, you want to choose ones with husks that are more or less intact with a minimum of handling.
+Though the husk can be split open, you want to choose ones with more or less intact husks with a minimum of handling.

 Tomatillos are generally available in the summer and early autumn, though they can be found all year round in some stores.

-Tomatillos’ papery husks are pretty but they need to be removed before you cook them.
+Tomatillos’ papery husks are pretty but must be removed before cooking them.
 The fruit underneath the husk may be a bit sticky, so simply rinse and clean under running water and pat dry.
 They are then ready to be cooked.

 Tomatillos are incredibly versatile.
-They can be eaten raw, sauteed, grilled, or they can be chopped and added to soups, stews, or sauces.
+They can be eaten raw, sauteed, grilled, or chopped and added to soups, stews, or sauces.
 Different recipes call for different cooking methods.

-Frying them on their own and serving them with salsa, avocado or sour cream is similar to a fried green tomato.
-Adding them into a sauce, soup, or fresh salsa will provide a fabulous background note to the dish.
+Frying them on their own and serving them with salsa, avocado, or sour cream is similar to a fried green tomato.
+Adding them to a sauce, soup, or fresh salsa will provide a fabulous background note to the dish.